-- 2. If the soil reaction is not sufficiently acid for best results, the nitrate of soda should be replaced with sulphate of ammonia.
-Continued use of this material will lower the pH of a soil considerably.
-If sulphate of ammonia is used, 20 per cent less of it will be needed than of nitrate of soda for the same amount of nitrogen. - 3.
-Instances are known of injury to young blueberry plants from the use of muriate of potash, but no cases of injury on older plants have been reported.
-Sulphate of potash is recommended as a source of potash for blueberries, and muriate of potash should be used only in an emergency-and then not on plants less than three years of age. - 4.
-It is recommended that 2 ounces of the approved mixed fertilizer be applied around each plant early in the spring of the second year in the field and that this amount be increased one ounce each year until a total of 7 ounces per plant is being used.
-The area fertilized should be widened each year about a foot beyond the spread of the bushes until the fertilizer is being distributed over the entire space between the rows. - 5.
+- 2. The potash in the above mixtures should be derived from sulfate of potash.
+Instances are known of injury to young blueberry plants from the use of muriate of potash, but no cases of injury on older plants have been reported. - 3.
+It is recommended that 2 ounces of the approved mixed fertilizer be applied around each plant early in the spring of the second year in the field, and that this amount be increased one ounce each year until a total of 8 ounces per plant is being used.
+Moderate variations can be made in the amount of fertilizer used depending upon the fertility of the soil.
+The area fertilized should be widened each year about a foot beyond the spread of the bushes until the fertilizer is being distributed over the entire space between the rows. - 4.
 Few growers fertilize the plants the first year in the field, but one ounce per plant may be applied about a month after planting if the soil is rather infertile.
-Care should be used not to allow the fertilizer to touch the leaves if late applications are made. - 6.
+Care should be used not to allow the fertilizer to touch the leaves if late applications are made. - 5.
 Never use fertilizer in the planting holes or in propagating frames.
-Instances of severe injury from these practices have occurred (Fig. 10). - 7.
-Nursery beds may be fertilized about a month after the rooted cuttings have been planted, using the recommended complete fertilizer at the rate of 1⁄2 pound per 100 square feet and exercising care not to get any of the fertilizer on the plants.
+Instances of severe injury from these practices have occurred (Fig. 10). - 6.
+Nursery beds may be fertilized about a month after the rooted cuttings have been planted, using the recommended complete fertilizer (8-8-8) at the rate of 1⁄2 pound per 100 square feet and exercising care not to get any of the fertilizer on the plants.
 Mixing the fertilizer with an equal amount of sand makes it easier to apply in small amounts and prevents the fine fertilizer dust from blowing on the plants.